xmtp/xmtp-dot-org/docs/tutorials/identity-resolution.md

 Airstack provides an [AI solution](https://app.airstack.xyz/explorer) for you to build a json query to fulfill your use case easily.

-In the tutorial below, the  indicates the AI prompt.

 <div className="nopadding" style={{width:'80%'}}  >

 ![](./img/airstack-ai.png)